-- (a) Laid off regular employees shall retain their seniority and perquisites accumulated up to the time of layoff for a period of one year and shall be rehired, if the employee possesses the capability of performing the duties of the vacant job, on the basis of last off first on.
+(a) Laid off regular employees shall retain their seniority and perquisites accumulated up to the time of layoff for a period of one year and shall be rehired, if the employee possesses the capability of performing the duties of the vacant job, on the basis of last off - first on.
 Laid off employees failing to report for work of an ongoing nature within seven days of the date of receipt of notification by registered mail shall be considered to have abandoned their right to re-employment.
 Employees required to give two weeks' notice to another Employer shall be deemed to be in compliance with the seven day provision.
-In the exercise of rights under this section, employees shall be permitted to exercise their rights in accordance with Article 13.5 of this Agreement. - (b) Laid off employees shall be rehired to Community Health Worker positions as set out in (a) above, subject to the provisions of Article 15. - (c) During a laid off employee's recall period, she/he shall be entitled to register for casual work for the duration of the recall period.
-Registration shall be in accordance with Article 29.
+In the exercise of rights under this section, employees shall be permitted to exercise their rights in accordance with Article 13.3 (Bumping) of this Agreement.

+(b) Laid off employees shall be rehired to Community Health Worker positions as set out in (a) above, subject to the provisions of Article 15 (Hours of Work and Scheduling-Community Health Workers).

+(c) During a laid off employee's recall period, she/he shall be entitled to register for casual work for the duration of the recall period.
+Registration shall be in accordance with Article 29 (Casual Employees).
 Should the employee work in a lower rated position, then the employee shall be paid at the lower rate of pay.